syncfusion-content/ej2-react-docs/ej2-react/grid/pdf-export/adding-header-and-footer.md

 # Adding Header and Footer in React Grid Component

-The Syncfusion<sup style="font-size:70%">&reg;</sup> React Grid enables customized header and footer sections to be added in exported PDF documents.
+The [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) enables customized header and footer sections to be added in exported PDF documents.
 This feature supports custom text, page numbers, lines, page size configuration, and orientation changes for header and footer sections.

 ## Adding text in header and footer

-The Syncfusion<sup style="font-size:70%">&reg;</sup> React Grid supports adding custom text to the `header` or `footer` sections of exported PDF documents.
+The [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) supports adding custom text to the `header` or `footer` sections of exported PDF documents.

 The `header` section of a PDF document is positioned at the top of each page and provides a space for additional information or branding elements such as company logos, document titles, dates, or other information that repeats consistently across every page.